 Parents often ask the following questions: Is enrolling my child in extracurricular activities in addition to school or camp a good thing?
 How many activities are considered too many?
-What do I do if my child doesn’t like the activity even though I know it is good for them?
-How do I choose the best activity for my child when there are so many different activities available?
+What do I do if my child doesn’t like the activity, even though I know it is good for them?
+How do I choose the best activity for my child when there are many different activities available?

-Calgary’s Child Magazine © 2020 Calgary’s Child
+Calgary’s Child Magazine © 2024 Calgary’s Child